Buddha-subedi/Microwave_Precipitation_Retrievals_from_TLP-R2S/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Buddha-subedi/Microwave_Precipitation_Retrievals_from_B-RAINS/blob/main/B-RAINS_demo.ipynb)
-# Boosted Knowledge Transfer for Passive Microwave Precipitation Retrievals
+# Transfer Learning of Global Precipitation from Reanalysis Data to Satellite Observations

-This repository represents the development of an algorithm, called the Boosted tRansfer-leArning for PMW precipitatioN Retrievals(B-RAINS).
+This repository represents the development of an algorithm, called the Transfer Learning of global Precipitation from Reanalysis data to Satellite observations(TLP-R2S).
 The algorithm relies on integrating the information content from Earth System Models (ESMs) into the retrieval process and allows the fusion of multi-satellite observations across varying spatial and temporal resolutions through meta-model learning.
 The algorithm first detects the precipitation phase and then estimates its rate, while conditioning the results to some atmospheric and surface-type variables.